 Group's claim managers in Columbus and Cleveland, Ohio.
 The CSC Group also engages outside counsel to manage surety defense litigation.
 In addition, through COP, the CSC Group has or has access to completion capability for finishing bonded work which bonded principals are unable to prosecute, and pursues recoveries on behalf of the companies from principals who have defaulted on bond obligations.
 Such recovery efforts range from execution on collateral posted by bonded principals to indemnity litigation to recover surety losses from indemnitors' personal assets.
 Finally, COP manages funds control escrow accounts as specified by CSU underwriters for particular accounts.
-COP is wholly-owned by an officer and director of the CSC Group companies.
+COP is wholly-owned by Alliance.